umasunshine002/tu-mar-2023-demo/readme.md/readme.md

 > 3. Display Records
 > 4. Display All Records

+*Description*

-> update(): used to update a single record
+> 1. update(): used to update a single record
-> updateMultiple(): used to update multiple records according to the user convenience.
+> 2. updateMultiple(): used to update multiple records according to the user convenience.

-> Display(): used to display a single record
+> 3. Display(): used to display a single record
-> DisplayAll(): used to update multiple records according to the user convenience.
+> 4. DisplayAll(): used to update multiple records according to the user convenience.

 ## Output